deka121/UiAutomationPlaywrightAssignment/README.md

 - Check in somewhere we are able to access (e.g. GitHub)

-**Exercise Summary:**
+## Exercise Summary

-SUT (System Under Test): The website "https://automationintesting.online/" was used as the system under test.
+- **SUT (System Under Test)**: The website "https://automationintesting.online/" was used as the system under test.

-Automated UI Tests: Two main automated tests have been crafted for the contact form using the chosen language/framework.
+- **Automated UI Tests**:
-The first test is dedicated to validating the functionality of the form fields and successful submission.
+  - The first test validates the functionality of the form fields and successful submission.
-The second test focuses on verifying the error messages that appear when form submission criteria are not met.
+  - The second test verifies the error messages that appear when form submission criteria are not met.

-Stretch Goal - Containerization: The tests have been containerized to run in a consistent environment, utilizing a virtual machine and an Azure DevOps (ADO) agent.
-[PF Below Image]
+- **Stretch Goal - Containerization**: The tests have been containerized to run in a consistent environment, utilizing a virtual machine and an Azure DevOps (ADO) agent.

-•	Docker Build: A Docker image is created from a Dockerfile located in the current directory.
+  - **Docker Build**: A Docker image is created from a Dockerfile located in the current directory.
 The image is tagged with a unique identifier composed of the Docker ID, image name, and build ID.
-•	Docker Login: Performs authentication with the Docker container registry using secure credentials.
+  - **Docker Login**: Performs authentication with the Docker container registry using secure credentials.
-•	Docker Push: The tagged Docker image is pushed to the container registry, making it ready for deployment.
+  - **Docker Push**: The tagged Docker image is pushed to the container registry, making it ready for deployment.
-•	Docker Logout: Ensures security by logging out from the container registry after the push operation.
+  - **Docker Logout**: Ensures security by logging out from the container registry after the push operation.

+Please find below the images demonstrating the containerization process:
 ![image](https://github.com/deka121/UiAutomationPlaywrightAssignment/assets/37321334/ee7f6a92-c5cc-45d3-8a6f-c0bed9a3ed49)
 ![image](https://github.com/deka121/UiAutomationPlaywrightAssignment/assets/37321334/445c8d0b-5dc6-4fb9-b3f7-14791258103b)